simpleai-team/simpleai/docs/local_search_problems.rst

 Searching for solutions
 -----------------------

-This works exactly as for search algorithms, with the only difference that they are located on the ``simpleai.local_search`` package.
+This works exactly as for search algorithms.

 They have help like the search algorithms, and return the same type of result.

 The implemented local search algorithms are:

-.. automodule:: simpleai.local_search
+.. automodule:: simpleai.search.local
    :members: